PreMiD/Extension-Safari/README.md

 <div align="left">

 ## Instructions how to install
-### There is running BETA of this extension.
+### There is currently BETA of this extension.
 Try it by clicking [there](https://github.com/PreMiD/Extension-Safari/releases/tag/v2.2.4.1-BETA).

 - Go to [release page](https://github.com/PreMiD/Extension-Safari/releases/latest) and download latest release.
 - Unpack zip and launch .app file.
 - Enable extension in Safari extensions preferences or follow this:
 **(You need to click on this image)** [![Click on video](https://i.imgur.com/cm4PF4d.png)](https://i.ririxi.dev/tutorial.mp4)

+---

+Clicking `Close and open Safari Preferences` doesn't work?!?!
+- Drop extension file to `/Applications` folder.
+It should do the trick.

 ## Support